 Where We Be

-home to a gorgeous basilica dedicated to St.
+gorgeous basilica dedicated to St. Francis of

-Francis.
-There's an imposing fortress at the
+Assisi.
+There's an imposing fortress at the top,

 spirituality that seems to permeate the place.

 The one absolute must-do is the Basilica, which